debops/debops/docs/defaults-configuration.rst

 you to use more specific parameters which are not documented below.

 ``name``
-  Required.
+  Required, string.
 Name of the plaintext device mapper target and the mount point.
   Must be unique among all device mapper targets and should not be changed once it was used.

 ``ciphertext_block_device``
-  Required.
+  Required, string.
 File path to the ciphertext block device, either the block device itself e.g. :file:`/dev/sdb` or a partition on the block device e.g.
   :file:`/dev/sdb5`.

 ``crypttab_options``
-  Optional.
+  Optional, string.
 List of options to configure for each device in :file:`/etc/crypttab`.
   Overwrites the default as configured by :ref:`cryptsetup_crypttab_options`.

 ``keyfile``
-  Optional.
+  Optional, string.
 File path for the keyfile on the Ansible controller.
 Will be copied over to the remote system.
 If it does not exist yet it will be generated from :file:`/dev/random` on the Ansible controller as it is expected that the entropy pool on the Ansible controller is better mixed.
   Defaults to:

   .. code:: jinja